Interactive Brokers Group, Inc. (NASDAQ:IBKR) Chairman Thomas Peterffy Sells 20,000 Shares

-Interactive Brokers Group, Inc. (NASDAQ:IBKR) Chairman Thomas Peterffy sold 20,000 shares of the business’s stock in a transaction dated Wednesday, August 11th.
-The stock was sold at an average price of $63.68, for a total value of $1,273,600.00.
-Following the completion of the sale, the chairman now owns 6,447,511 shares in the company, valued at $410,577,500.48.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.
+Interactive Brokers Group, Inc. (NASDAQ:IBKR) Chairman Thomas Peterffy sold 20,000 shares of the business’s stock in a transaction dated Wednesday, August 18th.
+The shares were sold at an average price of $62.10, for a total value of $1,242,000.00.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through the SEC website.

 Thomas Peterffy also recently made the following trade(s):